-I’ve been with my husband for 40 years.
-When it comes to sex, he has been, and still is, a 14-year-old boy.
-I started our relationship as a willing participant, but after years of his whining, cajoling, screaming, and disrespect, I lost interest.
-Therapy didn’t help.
-Years ago, I decided to keep the relationship and family intact by agreeing to sex once a week.
+I’ve been married for 40 years.
+I love my husband, but when it comes to sex, he has been, and still is, a 14-year-old boy.
+At first I was a willing participant, but after years of his moping, cajoling, screaming, and disrespect, I lost interest.
+We went to therapy, but that didn’t help.
+Finally, several years ago, I decided to keep the relationship and family intact by agreeing to sex once a week.
 (I had no family support, no money, a lack of self-esteem, and young children.)
 But I’m now 60, with some physical issues starting to crop up.
 And I absolutely dread “date night.”

 The thing is, other than sex, I love spending time with my husband; we get along well and enjoy each other’s company.
 But on this one thing we cannot agree.
 If I bring it up, he immediately says that if we don’t have sex, we should divorce.
 He does not take testosterone or engage in porn; he just wants sex with me.
 ALL.
 THE.
 TIME.

 Do I continue to close my eyes and endure that 30 minutes once a week to enjoy the other 99 percent of my life?